csz5024/batchwork/README.md

 # batchwork
-Part of summer internship work
+Part of summer internship work, used to automate an installation process.